frmokoena/Bomberman/readme.md

 To run the tests, you will need the `NUnit Framework`, and the steps are:

   1. Build the solution in Visual Studio to discover the tests.
-  2. Copy the `Sample Data Files` folder from the project `root` folder to the `bin` directory of the test project.
+  2. Copy the `states` folder from the project `root` folder to the `Debug` directory of the test project.
   3. I use `Test Explorer` in Visual Studio to run my tests.